Arrival (composition): Background

 "Arrival" was the second and last composition from the group not to contain lyrics, following "Intermezzo No. 1" the previous year.
 As with "Intermezzo No. 1", the choral tune, heavily influenced by traditional Swedish folk music, was written by Benny Andersson and Björn Ulvaeus.
 It was recorded on 30 August 1976 at Stockholm's Metronome Studio.
 The title of the album, Arrival, gave the instrumental its name, rather than vice versa.
 It was also one of the last tracks to be recorded for the album before its release on 11 October 1976.

 Cover versions

 Mike Oldfield version

 In 1980, Mike Oldfield recorded a cover version of the song for his album QE2.
-The artwork for Oldfield's single is a recreation of ABBA's Arrival album artwork, depicting the artist flying in a Bell 47G helicopter (Oldfield is a helicopter pilot); the "K" in "MIKE" is likewise mirrored as a nod to ABBA's ambigram logo.
+The artwork for Oldfield's single is a recreation of ABBA's Arrival album artwork, depicting the artist flying in a Bell 47G helicopter (as Oldfield is a licensed helicopter pilot); the "K" in "MIKE" is likewise mirrored as a nod to ABBA's ambigram logo.